apollosbangalu/bundesliga-coach-rag-chatbot/TROUBLESHOOTING.md

 2025-10-29 10:30:46 - WikipediaClient - DEBUG - Raw Wikipedia response: {...}
 ```

-This allows you to trace exactly what data was sent and received, making it easy to identify where false information might have originated.
+This allows tracing exactly what data was sent and received, making it easy to identify where false information might have originated.